UNCG-DAISY/Coastal-Image-Labeler/doc/docs/v3_plan/overview.md

 6. Use more Mongoose features (Having archives keep track of image numbers) (**optional**)
 7. See if Auth0 has someway to enter user info into DB on signup
 8. DB interface (**optional**)
+9. Add CI/CD and Unit testing
-9. Plan all features and stick to them
+10. Plan all features and stick to them
 :::